-Two weeks ago, I went to my friend’s place for the weekend.
+Two weeks ago, I went to my friend's place for the weekend.
 Now, I love bubble tea, and a few friends told us about this shop near her apartment that was supposed to great.
-Not only was it nearby, but also everyone and I mean EVERYONE, shared good reviews.
-So of course we decided to go.
+Not only was it nearby, but also everyone and I mean EVERYONE, had good things to say about it.
+So of course we decided we had to try it.

 The name alone was enough to grab my attention: Novel Tea?
 It's the perfect play on words.

 First, I arrived at hers, fully hyped and ready for the best tea I've ever had.

 Me walking to her apartment, knowing I'm about to get bubble tea.

 We ended up lounging for a while, until the cravings for bubble tea exceeded our desire to avoid the cold.

 Entering the store, the first thing I notice is a grass wall with the cleanest typography in what appears to be Bebas Neue.
 And I'm like, okay this place has good aesthetic value.
 That's a start.

 The vibe was beautiful all in all.
 From the stools, to the wooden countertops, to the floor-to-ceiling windows it was a sight to behold.